-If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to Scottish Vocational Qualifications (SVQs) in Landbased Engineering (Agriculture, Arboriculture/Forestry or Ground Care) at SCQF Levels 5 and 6.
+If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to SVQs in Landbased Engineering (Agriculture, Arboriculture/Forestry or Ground Care) at SCQF Levels 5 and 6.

 On completion of your Apprenticeship you may be eligible to register with the Institution of Agricultural Engineers as a technician at the Intermediate level of the Landbased Technician Accreditation (LTA) scheme.